 MLED is not some derivative Linux distribution.
 It aims to provide all the stuff that's commonly missing in Slackware - popular applications, multimedia codecs, plugins, fonts, translations - through a series of package repositories that can be easily managed through Slackware's package manager.
 These package sets are installed on top of a trimmed-down but otherwise mostly unaltered Slackware base system.
-A handful of stock Slackware packages have been rebuilt for enhanced functionality or visual consistency.
+A handful of stock Slackware packages have been rebuilt for enhanced functionality.
 Elegant and sober artwork fit for use in a corporate environment is included.

 As far as the installation itself is concerned, MLED's main audience are users with a bit of Linux and Slackware experience who want a rock-solid desktop with a full set of applications where everything works out of the box, so they can be immediately productive.
 Once MLED is installed, even Joe Sixpack or his french counterpart Madame Michu can use it without even giving it a second thought.

 The Microlinux Enterprise Desktop runs satisfyingly even on obsolete hardware.
 A battered first-generation Pentium-IV with 512 MB RAM and a 20 GB hard disk would be sufficient for the job.
 On more recent hardware, MLED runs blazingly fast.

 MLED packages are available in binary form for both 32-bit and 64-bit

 architectures.
 The package repositories also include a full set of sources and